CC3002-Metodologias/final-reality-yuval-linker/README.md

 This game is programmed using Object Oriented Programming.
 It has characters and weapons that only playable characters may equip.

-Every character is has the same base behavior so they all inherit from the same abstract class and interface.
+Every character has the same base behavior, so they all inherit from the same abstract class and interface.
 This is also applicable for the weapons.

 Playable characters differ from enemies because the player can equip and use weapons.